-The product manager is part of the product team that consists of several players, including those at the management level.
+The product manager is part of the product team that includes several players, including those at the management level.
 Usually, there are three: a product manager, a project manager, and a product marketing manager.
-Product development can also be influenced by stakeholders and, besides that, there’s also a business analyst—someone who translates stakeholders’ business requests into development tasks for the tech team.
+Product development can also be influenced by stakeholders, and besides that, there’s also a business analyst—someone who translates stakeholders’ business requests into development tasks for the tech team.

-So, these roles, being clearly distinct as they are responsible for different aspects of product development, are still complementary and have a number of overlapping functions.
+While responsible for different aspects of product development, these roles are still complementary and have several overlapping functions:

 - working on project documentation,